nkadel/libtomcrypt-1.18.x-srpm/README.md

 SRPM building tools for libtomcrypt runing Samba 4 on RHEL 8.

 This tool taken from the EPEL 7 release.
+It had to be modified to exclude building certain documents due to tetex failurs on RHEL 8.

 The "make" command will do these steps.